AndrewC101/PokemonTrueRed/README.md

 - Pokemon Tower also has Clefairy, Kadabra, Meowth, Gengar (on top floor)
 - Route 7 also has Pikachu, Poliwhirl, Weepinbell, Vulpix, Growlith, Eevee
 - Route 8 also has Pikachu, Poliwhirl, Weepinbell, Vulpix, Eevee, Mr.Mime, Exeggcute
-- Route 16 also has Hypon, Raticate, Fearow, Kangaskhan
+- Route 16 also has Hypno, Raticate, Fearow, Kangaskhan
 - Route 12 also has Shellder, Gloom, Weepinbell
 - Route 13 also has Ditto, Staryu
 - Route 14 also has Persian, Staryu, Shellder